Concetta's Christmas Lasagna

 2-3 rinds of parmesan cheese (these are the hard ends of the parmesan cheese)

-In a large sauce pot, sauté the celery, carrot, onion, and garlic with the olive oil until tender (5-8 min).
+In a large sauce pot, sauté the celery, carrot, onion, and garlic with the olive oil until tender.
 Add the veal, beef, and pancetta to the pan, breaking up the ground meat into small pieces with a wooden spoon as it browns.
 Cook together until all of the meat is cooked well and browned.
-Add red wine to the meat and when it has evaporated, add the flour, tomato paste, tomatoes, bay leaves, bouillon, and parmesan cheese rinds, salt and pepper.
+Add red wine to the meat and when it has evaporated, add the flour, tomato paste, tomatoes (plus water), bay leaves, bouillon, and parmesan cheese rinds, and salt.
 If needed, add one small tsp. of sugar to sweeten.

 While the sauce is simmering, make the fresh pasta – Vincenzo’s recipe below.
 If you don’t have time to make pasta, we also love to use the dried lasagna pasta from Trader Joe’s.
 You don’t need to boil it before assembling the pasta and it’s nice and thin for the layers.